 The interesting thing is that all of these approaches can work.

 So what doesn’t work?
 Becoming a food weirdo does not work.
 That’s why we avoid food weirdness at all costs.

 What is food weirdness?

-In the sexual world it has been suggested that repression leads to obsession which in turn leads to fetishization.
+it has been suggested that repression leads to obsession which in turn leads to fetishization.
 While we’re not worried about anyone sitting around eating moon pies with nipple clamps on, we do want to make sure that everyone has a healthy ongoing relationship with food.

 Food should either provide experiential pleasure or sustenance.
 Preferably both.